sizeofvoid/libopeninput/doc/user/configuration.rst

 trackball may be used in a 90° rotated position for accessibility reasons - such a rotated position allows triggering the buttons with the thumb or the non-dominant hand.

+Note that where a device rotation is higher than 160 but less than 200 degrees, the direction of wheels is also inverted.
+For all other angles, the wheel direction is left as-is.